-Many harnesses are designed so that they cut across the dog’s shoulders.
+Many harnesses are designed so that they cut across the dog’s shoulders and restrict their movement.

-While this may discourage pulling, it has the potential to restrict their movement and put pressure on joints, which is unsafe.
+While this may discourage pulling, it may put pressure on joints or change the way they move, which are unsafe.

 Golden Retrievers can be prone to joint issues, so it’s especially important to use a non-restrictive harness for your dog.